About Your Lymphovenous Bypass (LVB) Surgery for Lymphedema

 The length of time you’re in the hospital after your surgery depends on your recovery.
 Most people are discharged from the hospital the same day as their surgery.

-While you’re in your recovery room, your healthcare provider will help you get ready to go home.
+After your surgery, your healthcare provider will help you get ready to go home.
 When you’re awake, your healthcare provider will:

-Before you leave the hospital, look at your incisions with one of your healthcare providers.
+Before you leave, look at your incisions with one of your healthcare providers.
 Knowing what your incisions look like will help you notice any changes later.

 At home